PrasannaAdiga/spring-cloud-with-netflix/README.md

     ```

 ### Lombok
-To add the logger details in each microservices
+To add the logger details in each microservice
   - Use the Lombok annotation @Slf4j
-  - create ObjetMapper in each class, wherever log details are needed
+  - create ObjectMapper in each class, wherever log details are needed
   - Use methods in the log objects
     ```
       log.info("Products found: {}", objectMapper.writeValueAsString(products));